-- 5 3.
-Training of residency committee members in teacher 6 mentoring; and - 4.
-Hands-on inquiry-based science for elementary teachers. - 8 SECTION 9.
+- 3. Training of residency committee members in teacher members in teacher members; and - 4.
+Hands-on inquiry-based science for elementary teachers. - SECTION 9.
 AMENDATORY 70 O.S.
-2021, Section 1210.508, is 9 amended to read as follows: - Section 1210.508.
+2021, Section 1210.508, is amended to read as follows: - Section 1210.508.
 A. 1.
 By no later than December 31, 2016, the State Board of Education shall adopt a statewide system of student assessments in compliance with the Elementary and Secondary Education Act of 1965 (ESEA), as reauthorized and amended by P.L.
-No. 114-95, also known as the Every Student Succeeds Act (ESSA). - 2.
-The statewide student assessment system adopted by the Board pursuant to this subsection shall be aligned with the Oklahoma Academic Standards as adopted by the Board and which prepare students for college and careers. - B. 1.
-The Board shall issue a request for proposals for the selection of assessments to be administered to students in grades three through twelve as a part of the statewide student assessment system adopted by the Board pursuant to this section. - 23 2.
-The Board shall adopt assessments from the selected proposals that were submitted pursuant to paragraph 1 of this

-- 3. United States History not less than once during the grade span of nine through twelve. - E. 1.
+No. 114-95, also known as the Every Student Succeeds Act (ESSA). - 23 2.
+The statewide student assessment system adopted by the Board pursuant to this subsection shall be aligned with the Oklahoma

+Academic Standards as adopted by the Board and which prepare students for college and careers.

+- B. 1.
+The Board shall issue a request for proposals for the selection of assessments to be administered to students in grades three through twelve as a part of the statewide student assessment system adopted by the Board pursuant to this section. - 2.
+The Board shall adopt assessments from the selected proposals that were submitted pursuant to paragraph 1 of this subsection.
+The adopted assessments shall be administered by the Board for a period that is in coordination with the six-year subject area textbook adoption cycle unless the vendor does not fulfill the terms of the contract or fails to comply with or violates the terms of the contract.
+The Board shall administer the assessments beginning with the 2017-2018 school year. - C. The statewide student assessment system adopted by the Board pursuant to this section shall include assessments that: - 1.
+Are aligned with the Oklahoma subject matter standards as adopted by the Board; - 2.
+Provide a measure of comparability among other states; - 3.
+Yield both norm-referenced scores and criterion-referenced scores; - 4.
+Have a track record of statistical reliability and accuracy; and mathematics in grades three through eight and at least once in high school, during the grade span of nine through twelve; - 2.
+Science not less than once during each grade span of three through five, six through nine, and ten through twelve; and - 3.
+United States History not less than once during the grade span of nine through twelve. - E. 1.
 Beginning with the 2017-2018 school year, the statewide student assessment system shall include assessments in: - a.
 English Language Arts and Mathematics mathematics in grades three through eight and at least once in high school, during the grade span of nine through twelve, - b.
 Science science not less than once during each grade span of three through five, six through nine, and ten through twelve, and - c.
 United States History, with an emphasis on civics, not less than once during the grade span of nine through twelve. - 2.
-Beginning with the 2017-2018 school year, the statewide student assessment system may include: - a. assessments in Reading and Writing reading, writing, and mathematics in certain grades as determined by the
+Beginning with the 2017-2018 school year, the statewide student assessment system may include: